How to Buy a TV by Peter Eisenbrown (excerpted from Winter 2011 issue of 50 Forward Magazine)

 TechWorksEasy will work with you on the best way to purchase your new TV.

-Once you’ve decided on cable or satellite (that’s another discussion), get the service installed before the new TV arrives.
+Once you’ve decided on cable, satellite or streaming (that’s another discussion), get the service installed before the new TV arrives.
 “Let the cable or satellite company use an old TV for set up,” says Eisenbrown.

 TechWorksEasy will properly mount your TV, ensure you are receiving HD service (a more common problem than you would think according to Eisenbrown), can adjust your picture and sound, and show you how to use the remote.